Aloe Vera Soap Recipe with Neem Oil

 How Do I Label Homemade Soaps for Sale?

-If you’d like to sell your homemade soaps, you need to follow certain regulations when making and labeling your products.
+If you’d like to sell your homemade soaps or products you make using an aloe skin care recipe, you need to follow certain regulations when making and labeling your products.

 First off you need to follow good manufacturing practices (GMP) when making your homemade soaps and other skin care products that you plan to sell.
 The book, Good Manufacturing Practices for Soap and Cosmetic Handcrafters by Marie Gale, is a valuable resource if you’re just getting started making homemade soaps, skin care products and cosmetics that you plan to sell.